reactive-react/xreact/docs/src/main/tut/FRP-Best-Practice.md

 I'll guide you to some good practice of Functional Programming through the Counter example.

 > It's really helpful even you don't use xreact, the FP idea is common and applicable to anywhere even for redux project.

-use Union Type to define Intent
+Usee Union Type to define Intent
 -------------------------------

-union-type is a awesome library to define union type/case class.
+union-type is an awesome library to define union type/case class.

 most flux-like library will define Intents using the keyword \`type\`